 At high frequency, when the wavelength is small compared to the object size, then the sound does not diffract very effectively.
 In acoustics, we use the term shadow zone to describe the area behind the object.
 Because if you stand there you are in an acoustic shadow (just like the optical shadows we see) and the sound is quieter.

 Acoustic shadow zones are exploited by acoustical engineers to reduce noise.
 Noise barriers alongside roads reduce the traffic sound for houses in the shadow zone.
-But low frequencies are less affected by the barriers and can diffract (bend) over the top.
+But low frequencies are less attenuated by the barriers because they can diffract (bend) over the top.
 Look out for heavily-built fences along the side of motorways – these are noise barriers.

 Case study: an unusual noise barrier